|

-Will (Josh Charles) is not happy -- at all -- that Alicia (Julianna Margulies)
+Will (Josh Charles) is not happy -- at all -- that Alicia (Julianna Margulies) is leaving the firm.
+(David M. Russell/CBS) |

 This Sunday's episode of "The Good Wife," "Hitting the Fan," was billed as the series' Red Wedding, a reference to a particularly decimating and heart-wrenching event in "Game of Thrones."
 Though it didn't pack the same emotional punch (for me at least), it certainly lived up to the body count.